Applying for a degree course

 - NO, if you hold a long-term residence permit (“carte de résident” or “EU long-term resident card”) or a 10-year Algerian residence certificate.

-- NO, if your household has been fiscally based in France for more than 2 years (proof via tax notices for 2023, 2024, and 2025).
+- NO, if your household has been fiscally based in France for at least 2 years as of January 1st of the year of enrolment (proof via tax notices for 2023, 2024, and 2025).

 Special Status: Scholarship Holder, CPGE, Exchange Student